 When you’re here in park the kids will be entertained with a pool, playground and bouncing pillow while you can get together with friends in the camp kitchen and communal BBQ’s over a meal.

 With everything you need for a relaxing holiday make Goolwa a must see destination on your SA holiday itinerary and stay with us.

 Hindmarsh Island Caravan Park is located on the northern side of Hindmarsh Island, on an area covering 22 acres of natural land.
 The island is renowned for its sheltered waters, both fresh on the northern shores and sea water on the southern side.
 The nearby Coorong is a haven for bird life and water activities all within 100 km's of Adelaide.

 Located on the shores of beautiful Lake Albert, Lake Albert Caravan Park offers a picturesque setting with lawn, shade, beautiful views and sunsets.

-You can explore the Coorong; enjoy the abundance of birdlife, fishing off the banks, walking, golf, water sports and the peaceful surroundings.
+You can explore the Coorong; enjoy the abundance of bird life, fishing off the banks, walking, golf, water sports and the peaceful surroundings.
 Relax in a friendly country atmosphere.
-Firewood buckets available in winter.
+Firewood available in winter for use in the communal fire pit.
 Plenty of drive-through sites are available as well as fully powered lakefront sites.
-Other features include a covered barbecue area, indoor camp kitchen, guest laundry, 24 hour vending machine, kiosk and playground for the children.
+Other features include a covered barbecue area, indoor camp kitchen, guest laundry, 24 hour vending machine and small playground for the children.